zendesk/linksf/README.md

 `grunt watch` invokes verification and compilation when JavaScript, HTML, SCSS, and Handlebars file changes are detected.

-Subtle, but you'll need to first run `grunt` for the first-time compilation before beginning work or after pulling the latest changes, then `grunt watch` to have recompilation happen as you edit files.
-Compilation will produce the app html at `build/index.html` and the admin site at `build/admin.html`.
-These files can be opened from the command line with `open build/index.html` or directly from a browser.
+You'll need to first run `grunt` for the first-time compilation before beginning work or after pulling the latest changes, then `grunt watch` to have recompilation happen as you edit and save files.
+Compilation will produce the app html at `/index.html` and the admin site at `/admin.html`.
+These files can be opened from the command line with `open index.html` or directly from a browser.

 ### Deploy